-Specific information about the NY bar is available at www.nybarexam.org.
+Specific information about the NY bar can be found here.
 Foreign students should pay particular attention to Rule 520.6 of the Court of Appeals for the Admission of Attorneys and Counselors at Law.
 Foreign-trained attorneys must submit an evaluation of their foreign credentials up to one year in advance of sitting for the NY bar exam.
-The NY bar exam is offered twice a year.
+The NY bar exam is offered twice a year in February and July.
 If you plan to sit for the exam in July, you must submit the evaluation form by October 1 of the year before.
 If you plan to sit for the exam in February, you must submit the evaluation form by May 1 of the year before.
 Because of these requirements, students who are opting to sit for the NY bar exam will be limited in their course options and may not be able to specialize.
 If you are interested in discussing your course of study and the various requirements for the LLM and the NY Bar, please contact Catherine Schenker, the ILSP academic advisor.

 - American Legal Institutions (2 credits; offered Fall or Spring)

 - Legal Research & Writing (2 credits; offered Fall or Spring)

 - Legal Ethics (2 credits; offered Spring or Summer)